Photo by cottonbro from Pexels

 Minimizing Dog Pee Accumulation

 It can be frustrating if the frequency at which you’re cleaning dog pee is getting too much.
 However, the good news is you can at least minimize the accumulation to a bearable point.
-Although these tips will require some diligence on your part, go through them so you won’t have to go through all the trouble of finding urine over and over.
+Although these tips require diligence, please go through them so you won’t have to go through all the trouble of repeatedly finding urine.

 - Block Soiled Areas: If possible, make previously soiled areas inaccessible for the dog.

-- Watch for Signs: Dogs show peeing signs; you just need to watch them closely.
-Carefully observe your dog for signs like sniffing of the floor, circling, or leg cocking.
-When you see these signs, get your dog outside until it pees; if it does, praise it and give it a treat.
+- Watch for Signs: Dogs show peeing signs; you must watch them closely.
+Carefully observe your dog for signs like sniffing off the floor, circling, or leg cocking.
+When you see these signs, get your dog outside until it pees; if it does, praise it and treat it.

-- Interrupt: In case you couldn’t detect the peeing signs, and your dog starts peeing, immediately interrupt it with a loud noise, and take it outside if it urinates outside, praise and gives it some petting.
+- Interrupt: If you can’t detect the peeing signs, and your dog starts peeing, immediately interrupt it with a loud noise and take it outside.
+If it urinates outside, praise it and give it some petting.

-- Remove the Smell: As a dog pees, it releases urine that contains enzymes that marks the spots.
-So, if you don’t remove the dog urine smell thoroughly from the stained area, chances are it’s going to return to the same place again.
-This is why little cleaning can’t solve the problem but thorough cleaning of the enzyme.
+- Remove the Smell: As a dog pees, it releases urine that contains enzymes that mark the spots.
+So, if you don’t thoroughly remove the dog urine smell from the stained area, chances are it will return to the same place again.
+This is why little cleaning can’t solve the problem, but thoroughly cleaning the enzyme.

 - Talk to Your Dog: You can also talk to the dog in a way to have it obey simple commands like sit, stop, etc.

 There you have it!
 Above are some tools for finding dog urine without a blacklight.
-Dog urine can make your rugs, carpets, and couch all smelly.
+Dog urine can make your rugs, carpets, and couches all smelly.

 Finding and removing the urine can help prevent foul odor and prolong the service life of your rugs and carpets.
 Likewise, you can use the insightful tips and tools to find dog urine and minimize dog pee accumulation.